isaiah1112/lazy-hippo/README.md

 to your liking.

 ### Splitting Video
-Lazy Hippo uses the "chunk" terminology for cutting out pieces of a video into smaller files.
+Lazy Hippo uses "chunk" terminology for cutting out pieces of a video into smaller files.
 "Chunks" are specified by a start and end timestamp either specified in seconds (e.g. `25 50`) or as timestamps (e.g. `1:25 3:45`).
 In the examples just provided the values would be interpreted as "video chunk starting at 25 seconds and ending at 50 seconds" and "video chunk starting at 1 minute, 25 seconds and ending at 3 minutes, 45 seconds".
-At this time Lazy Hippo can accept up to hours in timestamps.
+At this time Lazy Hippo can accept up to hours in timestamps (e.g `1:24:00 1:25:30`).

 ```commandline
 lazy-hippo split -C 5 25 my-video.mp4
 ```